 To our knowledge, there have been no instances of modern slavery within any Arran Isle Group company, either those specifically covered by this statement or our businesses in Europe.

 While we remain vigilant against potential issues within our own businesses, we have identified our supply chains as the area of most risk.
 The Group recognises that exposure to modern slavery is likely to be more prevalent in low cost manufacturing regions and countries such as the Far East and India.
 The majority of the Group’s product supply comes from China, including from our own manufacturing facility.
 Here our China based Asian Sourcing Centre oversee a structured programme of vendor audits and regular compliance testing.
 There is a strong focus on trying to prevent modern slavery in any form, with regular communication with suppliers in addition to these processes.

 Some limited product is sourced from a small number of well-established suppliers in India.
-While the COVID-19 pandemic has inevitably meant this has not been possible over the last year, we aim for these suppliers to be visited on a regular basis by Group employees trained to identify signs of modern slavery.
-In addition, we have a locally based agent, and while to date the agent has been primarily focussed on quality assurance, his presence in India has ensured good contact has been maintained with our suppliers even during the pandemic, and, as detailed below, we plan to expand the role to specifically assist with monitoring the treatment of workers within our supply chain.
+We aim for these suppliers to be visited on a regular basis by Group employees trained to identify signs of modern slavery, and while the COVID-19 pandemic has impacted on our ability to fulfil this objective, visits have recommenced in 2022.
+In addition, we have a locally based agent, and although to date the agent has been primarily focussed on quality assurance, his presence in India has ensured good contact has been maintained with our suppliers even during the pandemic, and, as detailed below, while as yet no progress has been made in this regard, we plan to expand the role to specifically assist with monitoring the treatment of workers within our supply chain.

 We operate policies to ensure that we conduct business in an ethical and transparent manner.
 These include: